pablodecm/phd_thesis/src/103_chapter_3.md

 is not known.
 The concepts of test statistic and summary statistic, the latter discussed in [Section @sec:summary_statistic], are very related.
-A test statistic is in fact a sample summary statistic[^statistic] $s(D)$, that is used within statistical test to accept or reject hypothesis, so all the concerns regarding sufficiency from [Section @sec:suff_stats] also apply.
+A test statistic is in fact a sample summary statistic[^statistic] $s(D)$, that is used within an statistical test to accept or reject hypothesis, so all the concerns regarding sufficiency from [Section @sec:suff_stats] also apply.
 Regarding the dimensionality of $t(D) :
 \mathcal{X}_D \subseteq \mathbb{R}^{d \times n } \longrightarrow \mathcal{T}$,
-while it can be a multi-dimensional vector (e.g. could even use $t(D)=(\boldsymbol{x}_0,...,\boldsymbol{x}_n)$), a one dimensional variable is only considered in order to simplify the process of making calibrated statistical statements.
+while it can be a multi-dimensional vector (e.g. could even use $t(D)=(\boldsymbol{x}_0,...,\boldsymbol{x}_n)$), a one dimensional variable is usually considered in order to simplify the process of making calibrated statistical statements.

 [^statistic]: Here a statistic is a function of observations, and